 6. Nap Area

-Companies which highly prioritize employee wellness knows the benefits of napping.
+Companies that highly prioritize employee wellness know the benefits of napping.

-Sleeping on the job is mostly considered to be a work-life taboo.
-But not for corporate giants such as Google, Nike or Zappos.
-These companies widely encourage their employees to get some winks if they feel drowsy or tired during their jobs.
+Sleeping on the job is mainly considered to be a work-life taboo.
+But not for corporate giants such as Google, Nike, or Zappos.
+These companies widely encourage their employees to get some winks if they feel tired or drowsy during their jobs.

 A lack of sleep is estimated to costs companies around $63 billion each year in lost productivity.